 You can simplify the throwing operation by using the 'Q' command to select your preferred "missile", then using the 'f' command to throw it.
 You'll be prompted for a direction as above, but you don't have to specify which item to throw each time you use 'f'.
-There is also an option, autoquiver, which has NetHack choose another item to automatically fill your quiver when the inventory slot used for 'Q' runs out
+There is also an option, autoquiver, which has NetHack choose another item to automatically fill your quiver (or quiver sack, or have at the ready) when the inventory slot used for 'Q' runs out.

 Some characters have the ability to fire a volley of multiple items in a single turn.
 Knowing how to load several rounds of ammunition at once-or hold several missiles in your hand-and still hit a target is not an easy task.
-Rangers are among those who are adept at this task, as are those with a high level of proficiency in the relevant weapon skill (in bow skill if you're wielding one to shoot arrows, in crossbow skill if you're wielding one to shoot stones).
+Rangers are among those who are adept at this task, as are those with a high level of proficiency in the relevant weapon skill (in bow skill if you're wielding one to shoot arrows, in crossbow skill if you're wielding one to shoot bolts, or in sling skill if you're wielding one to shoot stones).
 The number of items that the character has a chance to fire varies from turn to turn.
 You can explicitly limit the number of shots by using a numeric prefix before the 't' or 'f' command.
 For example, "2f" (or "n2f" if using number_pad mode) would ensure that at most 2 arrows are shot even if you could have fired 3.
 If you specify a larger number than would have been shot ("4f" in this example), you'll just end up shooting the same number (3, here) as if no limit had been specified.
 Once the volley is in motion, all of the items will travel in the same direction; if the first ones kill a monster, the others can still continue beyond that spot.